-If you’re new to the world of public relations, marketing and advertising, my recommendation is a visit to www.mediamagnetism.org, the companion website to Media Magnetism: How to Attract the Favorable Publicity You Want and Deserve.
-Available in paperback and on Kindle, this new release is targeted to authors, artists, entrepreneurs, small businesses and nonprofits – in short, anyone who wants a better understanding of what it takes to be a media darling and stand out from the competition.
+If you’re new to the world of public relations, marketing and advertising, my recommendation is to invest in a copy of Media Magnetism: How to Attract the Favorable Publicity You Want and Deserve.
+Available in paperback and on Kindle, this book is targeted to authors, artists, entrepreneurs, small businesses and nonprofits – in short, anyone who wants a better understanding of what it takes to be a media darling and stand out from the competition.

 Two dozen industry experts (myself included) offer insider tips and advice on everything from photos ops and DIY ads to surviving awkward moments and running an effective media campaign on a shoestring budget.
 It’s the closest thing you’ll get to a master class on Media 101 …without even having to leave your house.

 One-on-one consultations are also available for individuals who want to learn: